markdown-extended/manifest/mde-manifest.md

     Line 1 ...
     Line 2 ...

+Note that hard breaks are only allowed on a line with a content.
+A line with only spaces (even 2 or more) MUST NOT be considered as a hard break but as a blank line ([§§](#A5)).

 ### C.4.
 Horizontal rules {#C4}

 To insert an horizontal rule, write at least three *hyphens* `-`, *asterisks* `*` or *underscores* `_`